Latest News

 1099-R Information

-If you are a recent retiree and you received a GPS lump-sum bonus during 2025 and elected to rollover all or part of your GPS lump sum bonus, you will receive a separate 1099-R for your GPS lump sum bonus rollover.
-If you elected to receive all or part of the GPS lump sum bonus in cash, the payment you received in cash will be included with the 1099-R containing your monthly annuity payments.
+If you are a recent retiree and you received a GPS lump-sum bonus during 2025 and elected to roll over all or part of your GPS lump sum bonus, you should have received a separate 1099-R for your GPS lump sum bonus rollover.
+If you elected to receive all or part of the GPS lump sum bonus in cash, the payment you received in cash was included with the 1099-R containing your monthly annuity payments.

-If you receive multiple benefits from the ERS (e.g., your own benefit as well as a survivorship benefit from the account of your deceased spouse), you will receive a separate 1099-R for each benefit you received in 2025.
+If you receive multiple benefits from the ERS (e.g., your own benefit as well as a survivorship benefit from the account of your deceased spouse), you should have received a separate 1099-R for each benefit you received in 2025.

-The ERS staff is not allowed to give tax advice or answer tax questions.
+The ERS staff is not allowed to give tax advice or answer specific tax questions.
 We cannot recommend how much you should have withheld or tell you if you need to file a tax return.
 Please consult the applicable IRS instructions or a tax professional.
-There are taxpayer assistance programs, often at no cost, through organizations such as AARP and Volunteer Income Tax Assistance (VITA).

 Check out the Rest of our Website